iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 <img src="3_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 3 reviews"/>
 </p>

+> Have not had a single alert.
+Even in crowded restaurant and shopping in June.
+Does anyone actually enter their assigned number when they have had covid-19?
+I keep my Bluetooth on for this app alone, otherwise I never use Bluetooth.<br> :date: __2021-07-07 16:41:49__

 > HogWash<br> :date: __2021-04-12 18:39:53__

 > I got sick today again all day getting I'm not giving you and single drop!!!!!!!!!!<br> :date: __2021-04-08 01:12:55__